 Parents and picky eaters alike will enjoy the willfulness of the stubborn main character in Bread and Jam for Frances.
 Frances, a young badger, refuses to eat anything except bread and jam, whether she’s at home or at school.
 Cleverly, her mother indulges her demands and serves her only bread and jam at every meal.
 Frances ultimately learns the downside of having too much of a good thing.

-It’s great for kids who have trouble breaking out of routines and those with food-related challenges.
+It’s a great book for kids who have trouble breaking out of routines and those with food-related challenges.

 Ira Sleeps Over, by Bernard Waber